Where palm trees are found in the United States

 The map below illustrates the density of native palm species in the United States.
 As a side note, while palm trees can grow outside of this area, they will not be found in the wild outside of this zone.

+In the United States, palm trees are not just decorative elements, but integral components of complex ecosystems.
 Fourteen species of palms, belonging to 9 genera, are native to the United States.
-Only one occurs in the West; the others are naturally distributed in the southeastern and southern states—from North Carolina through Florida and the Gulf Coast into Texas and as far inland as Arkansas and southeastern Oklahoma.
+Only one (Washingtonia filifer) occurs in the West; the others are naturally distributed in the southeastern and southern states — from North Carolina through Florida and the Gulf Coast into Texas and as far inland as Arkansas and southeastern Oklahoma.
 Some of them cover extensive areas.
 The greatest number of species occurs in Florida.
-The total of 14 is a relatively large representation since the southern tip of Florida is the only essentially tropical portion of our country.
-In addition, 2 Old World palms, the coconut, and the date have become naturalized; that is, in many areas where they have escaped from cultivation, the climate and soil have proved so suitable for their growth that they appear to be native.
+The total of 14 is a relatively large representation since the southern tip of Florida is the only essentially tropical portion of the United States.

 Native palms: